 Image Credit: http://superoffice.com

-Going back to the idea of CTRs, you can use posts that have high click-through rates in your email marketing messages and share them on social media.
+Going back to the idea of CTRs, you can use posts with high click-through rates in your email marketing messages and share them on social media.

-Over 3.6 billion people use social media around the world and this figure is projected to increase up to 4.41 billion in a few years' time.
-Ensuring you're repurposing your email content for social media is key if you want to reach the biggest audience possible.
+Over 3.6 billion people use social media worldwide, and an increase to 4.41 billion is expected in a few years.
+Ensuring you're repurposing your email content for social media is key to reaching the biggest audience possible.